 You’ve probably heard of the slow food movement.
 The Leelanau Letter Writers are dedicated to promoting the art of slow correspondence, of taking the time to compose and send real letters by real mail to people we care about.
 Members of this group send handwritten or individually composed letters, poetry, recipes, and bits of art to friends and family as we encourage one another to correspond by snail mail with the people in our lives.

 The LLW is made up of those who appreciate the gift of a personal, handwritten letter.
 We unplug from our electronic devices and take time to write letters and send them by snail mail to friends, family, and, if you choose to join the LLW Pen Pals, other members of this group.

 This is not a political forum or place to evangelize about causes.
 It’s just a place to promote the value of a personal, penned letter, a tangible reminder of the connection between two souls.
 Although some of us are residents of Leelanau County, Michigan, anyone who believes in the value of a handwritten letter can join us for suggestions, ideas, encouragement, and connection.

 Interested?
-The Leelanau Letter Writers are just beginning this journey and you are welcome to come along!
+The Leelanau Letter Writers got its start during the fall of 2021 and continues to welcome new members.
 Visit the Join Us page of this website to learn how you can participate.